 Ingrid may be a native Shetlander UN agency came back to the island in 2012 once operating for 6 years with Life while not Barriers, associate Australian organisation providing out-of-home care and incapacity services.

-Mel Young is recognised joined of the world’s leading social entrepreneurs. he’s the president of the Homeless World Cup, that he co-founded in 2003. below his leadership, the organisation and its partners dilated globally, operating in seventy four countries and touching the lives of over a hundred,000 homeless individuals annually.
+Mel Young is recognised joined of the world’s leading social entrepreneurs. he’s the president of the Homeless World Cup, that he co-founded in 2003. below his leadership, the organisation and its partners dilated globally, operating in seventy-four countries and touching the lives of over a hundred,000 homeless individuals annually.

-Previously, Mel worked as a journalist and editor with a social conscience, co-founding the massive Issue in European country and Senscot (Social Entrepreneurs Network Scotland). he’s conjointly the previous president and unearned president of the International Network of Street Papers.
+Previously, Mel worked as a journalist and editor with a social conscience, co-founding the massive Issue in a European country and Senscot (Social Entrepreneurs Network Scotland). he’s conjointly the previous president and unearned president of the International Network of Street Papers.

-Mel’s success suggests that he’s equally below demand outside the third sector, presently finishing up the role of chair of Sportscotland, a non-executive director on the board of urban center Life, and a member of the globe Economic Forum Sports Agenda Council. he’s a womb-to-tomb supporter of Hibernian FC and also the author of GOAL!
+Mel’s success suggests that he’s equally below demand outside the third sector, presently finishing up the role of chair of Sportscotland, a non-executive director on the board of urban centre Life, and a member of the globe Economic Forum Sports Agenda Council. he’s a womb-to-tomb supporter of Hibernian FC and also the author of GOAL!
 The story of the Homeless World Cup.

 Also, as a bonus we are including the list the full list of Scotland 2017 finalists: